masterpointio/infra-monorepo-template/README.md

-# terraform-child-module-template
+# client-tf-templates

-This repository serves as a template for creating Terraform [child modules](https://developer.hashicorp.com/terraform/language/modules#child-modules), providing a standardized structure and essential files for efficient module development.
+This repository serves as a template for creating Terraform [child](https://opentofu.org/docs/language/modules/#child-modules) and [root](https://opentofu.org/docs/language/modules/#the-root-module) modules, providing a standardized structure and essential files for efficient module development.
 It's designed to ensure consistency and best practices across Terraform projects.

+Child module example is provided in [terraform-random-pet](./terraform-random-pet/) directory.

+Root module example is provided in [root-module](./root-module/) directory.

-This README.md serves as the module’s primary documentation and entry point.
+This README.md serves as the module's primary documentation and entry point.

 ## Recommenations